milkamind/dbs-batch11/README.md

 # dbs-batch11
 Data Science Boot camp Projects

+This class is awesome

 This bootcamp runs about 4 months, 10 sprints.